Pantegana/wikiscraper/README.md

 # wikiscraper

-A scraper for wikipedia articles that summirized their content using nltk.
+A scraper for wikipedia articles that summirizes their content using nltk.
 Made for fun.